Cheryl Sosnowski - artist, mindfulness meditation + creativity trainer, entrepreneur and inventor. I have a patent and everything!

 I had a suicide attempt when I was 21.
 Not a cry for attention suicide attempt.
 I WAS going to do it, and on my way out the door (I was going to drive off of a cliff on a road I knew of in California).
 When I hear people say suicide is selfish, I assure them it’s not.
 It’s relief from a never-ending darkness, hopelessness and despair, and feeling like you are utterly and terribly alone.
 It totally felt like relief that I could end this misery.
 I was on my way out the door when a reflection caught my eye in the glass of a painting.
 It was like it pierced through the relief and peace I felt in my decision and opened the wound of sadness, loneliness and grief.
 I fell sobbing onto the floor and cried out to God - “If there is a meaning and purpose to this shitty existence, PLEASE show me mine.”
 I heard a distinct, booming voice in my head command me: “GO TO SLEEP.”
 And suddenly I was so overcome with sleepiness, I barely made it to bed - it was like I was sedated.
 I do not remember the dream I had that night, or what I was shown, but I DO remember the music - to this day I can clearly hear it in in my mind, though it’s not like Earth music.
 This music was made of light.
 That’s the only way I can explain it - it felt like light.
 Music on Earth has a “timbre” to it - it feels heavy.

 I wish I could say voila, everything was great from then on out.
 But it wasn’t.
-But at least I had the music as my tangible symbol of hope - totally important to a faithless doubter like me.
+But at least I had the music as my tangible symbol of hope.

 I still partied.
 I still worked my way up the corporate ladder and lived in my low-frequency shadows of lying, victimhood, and superficiality.
 I totally pretended to be someone I wasn’t.
+I totally appeared as someone who had it all together but I didn’t.
 I still didn’t deal with my issues.
 I was still running from myself and searching for myself at the same time.
 I was just…numb.

 Marriage + Babies + Nervous Breakdowns